Tahoka Formation: Location and nature

 A number of playa lakes occur on the Llano Estacado between Texas and New Mexico, they are the easternmost such lakes in the United States.
 These basins such as Double Lakes, Guthrie Lake, Tahoka Lake and Twin Lakes apparently formed through fluvial erosion during wet and wind erosion during dry periods.

 The Tahoka Formation consists of lake sediments that cover most of these basins when not covered by younger lake and wind-transported sediments.
 It is well preserved in the larger playas but also occurs across thousands of small playa depressions in the Southern High Plains and as far as Nall Playa in Oklahoma.
 At Arch Lake in New Mexico, it may cover a surface of over 50 mi2.
 At Illusion Lake, Lamb County, wind-driven deflation of Tahoka Formation deposits has formed a new lake basin.

 It features clays deposited by river deltas and at shores but also muds deposited in the middle of lakes.
 The clays are accompanied by sand and are bentonitic; there is also gravel and gypsum.
+The mineral finchite (Sr(UO2)2(V2O8)*(H2O)5) was discovered in the Tahoka Formation.
 The Tahoka Formation was emplaced in perennial lakes.
 Limestones, later determined to be dolomite, have been used to correlate it across lake basins.
 The deposits are usually thin; at Tahoka Lake they reach thicknesses of 3 m.
 At at least one site, they are mined for gravel.
 The Tahoka Formation rocks appear to be derived from Cretaceous shales that were redeposited.
 After deposition, the Tahoka Formation rocks were tilted by differential subsidence.